 Meanwhile, the fuelling costs of an EV are substantially lower.
 EDF Energy says that, based on an average electricity cost of 14p per kWh, a Nissan Leaf or a Kia e-Niro costs about £4 per 100 miles, compared with more like £14 per 100 miles for a 40mpg petrol equivalent.
-In a 12,000-mile year, assuming no hikes in tariffs, that puts the cost of the electric e-Golf at a shade under £500, whereas the petrol Golf will cost more like £1750.
+In a 12,000-mile year, assuming no hikes in tariffs, that puts the cost of the electric ID3 at a shade under £500, whereas the petrol Volkswagen Golf will cost more like £1750.

 On top of that, you save big time on company car tax, road tax and, if you’re a Londoner, the ULEZ fee and the congestion charge (just raised from £11.50 per visit to £15).
 Tesla says that for inner-city commuting, this amounts to £576 per month, or an enormous £27,627 over four years.